flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2612B/Keithley-2612B.md

 keithley.disconnect()
 ```

-Note that you need to replace `'TCPIP::192.168.1.1::INSTR'` with the actual IP address or VISA resource string of your Keithley 2612B Power Supply.
+Note that you need to replace `'TCPIP::1.2.3.4::INSTR'` with the actual address of your Keithley 2612B Power Supply.

 </TabItem>
 </Tabs>